Kaysheridan/Whack-A-Piggy/README.md

 - A leader board which shows the highest score
 - A personal leader board for the user to see their own personal highest score
 - levels which make the piggy move faster and with a bigger amount of circle options.
+- Audio when the piggy is correctly clicked .
+- an image and audio when an incorrect circle is clicked.

 ## Tecnoloigies Used ##
 ---